vandrw/ppg-impala-locomotion/README.md

 ```

 # Building OpenSim from source on Peregrine
 If you already have access to the Peregrine cluster, you can run the commands below on one of the nodes to have access to the latest OpenSim version.
+Try to perform them one by one, rather than running the following as a script.

 ```
 module load PyTorch/1.10.0-fosscuda-2020b CMake/3.20.1-GCCcore-10.2.0 Eigen/3.3.8-GCCcore-10.2.0 SWIG/4.0.2-GCCcore-10.2.0 OpenBLAS/0.3.12-GCC-10.2.0

-mkdir /data/$USER/.libs
+mkdir /home/$USER/.libs
-mkdir/data/$USER/.envs
+mkdir/home/$USER/.envs

-python -m venv /data/$USER/.envs/osim source /data/$USER/.envs/osim/bin/activate
+python -m venv /home/$USER/.envs/osim source /home/$USER/.envs/osim/bin/activate
+pip install --upgrade pip
+pip install --upgrade wheel

 mkdir software
 mkdir software/opensim